Should You Declare Academic Bankruptcy?

 Pros of Academic Bankruptcy

 If you have lost your financial aid eligibility because of a cumulative GPA that does not meet the minimum requirements, then declaring academic bankruptcy may help you regain your financial aid more expeditiously.
-However, because policies vary from college to college, you should discuss this situation individually with your community college’s financial aid office before making the decision to declare a semester as academically bankrupt.
+However, because policies vary from college to college, you should discuss this situation with your community college’s financial aid office before deciding to declare a semester as academically bankrupt.

 Cons of Academic Bankruptcy

-If you are planning to transfer to a four-year university, it may be wise to include in your application a supplementary statement discussing the circumstances surrounding your academically bankrupt quarter or semester.
+Suppose you are planning to transfer to a four-year university.
+In that case, it may be wise to include in your application a supplementary statement discussing the circumstances surrounding your academically bankrupt quarter or semester.
 For example, if you were in a car accident and spent a month in the hospital, this should be conveyed to the transfer university as a means of explaining why your grades were so low in the bankrupt semester.
-In addition, keep in mind that not all universities will accept your academic bankruptcy, meaning they may calculate your entire GPA inclusive of the bankrupt semester.
+In addition, keep in mind that not all universities will accept your academic bankruptcy, meaning they may calculate your entire GPA, including the bankrupt semester.
 In this scenario, for a community college student transferring to a four-year institution, declaring academic bankruptcy may not provide you with many benefits.

-Also, keep in mind that future employers who review your transcript will also see the notation of academic bankruptcy.
+Also, remember that future employers who review your transcript will also see the notation of academic bankruptcy.
 Again, be prepared to explain what happened that semester in case potential employers ask.

-Of course, for the vast majority of community colleges, all of the classes that you took during the academically bankrupt quarter or semester will not count as credit towards your major or graduation requirements.
-As a result, you will need to retake these classes in order to earn the course credits.
+Of course, for most community colleges, all your classes during the academically bankrupt quarter or semester will not count as credit towards your major or graduation requirements.
+As a result, you will need to retake these classes to earn the course credits.
 In addition, you cannot academically bankrupt a portion of your semester’s coursework.
 The entire semester must be declared academically bankrupt.
-Thus, even if you earned A’s in two of your courses, this performance, and its course credits will be wiped from your transcript as well.
-If you have a mixed bag of grades one semester, with several A’s and several D’s and F’s, you will need to consider whether bankruptcy is worth losing the grades and credits from the classes in which you received good grades.
+Thus, even if you earned A’s in two of your courses, this performance and its course credits will be wiped from your transcript as well.
+If you have a mixed bag of grades for one semester, with several As and several Ds and Fs, you must consider whether bankruptcy is worth losing the grades and credits from the classes where you received good grades.

 This TEDTalk looks at the issue of grades defining success in college.